formkit/docs-content/guides/create-a-custom-input.md

   langs="vue">
 </example>

 Our little baby input is all grown up!
-It now reads and writes values.
+It might not look pretty, but it now reads and writes values.
 As proof, try setting the initial value of the form’s `values` object to `{ two_factor_code: '12345' }` and you'll see the input gets auto-populated with the value.

 ## OTP requirements